userdashboard/stripe-connect/readme.md

 ## Dashboard modules

 Additional APIs, content and functionality can be added by `npm install` and nominating Dashboard modules in your `package.json`.
-You can read more about this on the [Dashboard configuration wiki page](https://github.com/userdashboard/dashboard/wiki/Configuring-Dashboard)
+You can read more about this on the [Dashboard package.json documentation](https://userdashboard.github.io/developers/dashboard-package-json.html)

     "dashboard": {
       "modules": [ "package", "package2" ]